-Transcript Of Ambassador William Taylor's Impeachment Probe Testimony Released
+Ambassador: Giuliani, Acting In Trump's Interest, Tried To Cast Biden In 'Bad Light'

 Taylor and others have testified that it became clear that Trump, through this irregular channel led by Giuliani, was withholding the funds to get Ukraine to investigate conspiracy theories about the 2016 presidential election and the Bidens.

+Taylor expressed his disapproval at the time, according to text messages that have been released as part of the investigation.

-"I think it's crazy to withhold security assistance for help with a political campaign," Taylor wrote in one text to Gordon Sondland, Trump's ambassador to the European Union.
+"I think it's crazy to withhold security assistance for help with a political campaign," he wrote to Gordon Sondland, Trump's ambassador to the European Union.

 As a result of Taylor's — and others' — testimony, Sondland amended his original deposition to acknowledge that he had, in fact, told an aide to Ukraine's president that it was unlikely Ukraine would receive the aid unless he made a public statement that the country was looking into the conspiracy theories.